MicronOxford/SIMcheck/README.md

 * 1.0: integration/GUI, tests, documentation & write-up up for release

       - priority for submission
-        - MCM: note that green is saturated in log
         - MCM: add note to overlay where saturated pixels present?
         - MCM: show saturated if *any* angle saturated
         - CIP components & per-angle stdev/mean for flicker